Table of Contents

 # install dependencies and build-tools required to build alsa-scarlett-gui

-sudo dnf -y install gcc make alsa-lib-devel gtk4-devel
+sudo dnf -y install git gcc make alsa-lib-devel gtk4-devel

 git clone https://github.com/geoffreybennett/alsa-scarlett-gui